 I’ve been dealing with severe anxiety & chronic pain for almost all of my life and I still do.
 As a child I was sick a lot and missed a ton of school.
 They thought I had ADHD but it turned out it was just anxiety.
 And we were told by my doctor that the excruciating leg pain was just because I was still growing.
 Well I’m 34 and it hasn’t gone away so I guess they had that wrong too.
 So both the pain and anxiety diminished a bit but it wasn’t until I was an adult (around age 22-28) where it came back and was the worst it’s ever been.
 There was a time where my anxiety was so debilitating that I would literally pass out in a puddle of my own sweat from awful panic attacks.
 These attacks happened daily and made life very hard.
 They affected me in all the areas of my life.
 I didn’t want to leave the house and was living my life in fear and constant panic.
 I also suffered from Borderline Personality Disorder (might have been misdiagnosed back then in my opinion) and I also suffer from depression and Post Traumatic Stress Disorder.

 I’ve been dealing with depression on and off for about ten years now.
 I’m grateful my depression is no way near as dark as it once was.
-I also suffer with chronic pain, fibromyalgia, chronic migraines, and Chronic Fatigue Syndrome which usually goes hand in hand with depression/anxiety.
+I also suffer with chronic pain, fibromyalgia, chronic migraines, and Chronic Fatigue Syndrome which usually goes hand in hand with depression/anxiety, luckily I have been seeing improvements on my health since I am using a CBD vape as a treatment.
 I’ve experienced so many dark days in my life, especially in the past.
 At one point the physical and emotional pain became so terrorizing, agonizing, and more than I knew how to handle so I ended up attempting suicide a few times.
 I had lost all hope and was in such heart wrenching agony, pain, and fear and of course I was not in my right frame of mind.
 Each time I did this, I was so lucky to have lived.
 I was in and out of the hospital quite a bit over a four year period.
 Because I had my parents support me, the doctors felt I was safe enough in my own home under their watch and care.

 In 2006 I witnessed a horrific accident which still haunts me to this day but I’ve come a long way since then.
 I’ve also had other traumatic events that also contributed to my Post Traumatic Stress Disorder but I’m not going to get into them all.
 I just wanted to share a small glimpse of what I’ve dealt with and what I am still dealing with today.
 Thankfully, I’ve come a long way and I’ve learned many new coping skills to deal with both my mental illnesses and my severe chronic pain.
 I spent years taking Cognitive Behavioral Therapy courses, mindfulness, meditation and I have had a lot of counselling (still go).
 I’m still always trying to find new, natural ways to live my best life.
 I still have bad days and flare ups but I now know that I am strong enough to get through this.
 I’m so grateful to be alive and to be surrounded by so much love, compassion, kindness & support.